Why Family Photo Sessions are Ideal for Shy Kids

 So, if your child is shy around other people, I completely understand.
 I understand your desire to capture their big grins and their entire personality.
 Often parents who are considering a family session ask about mini-sessions because their child does not have the attention span or are very shy and just will not last an hour.
 I want to give you another perspective – family photo sessions are ideal for shy kids.

-There is no rush or pressure to make your child do anything.
+There is no rush or pressure to make your shy kid do anything during your photo session.

 We are not in a hurry, there is plenty of time to capture that smile.
 So let her take her time, stay in daddy’s arms and keep her comfortable.
 The goal is not to only document her smile, but your story, the dynamics in your family, and her clinging to her father is a big part of her story right now.

-Neyssa Lee Photography, Snoqualmie Family Photographer, Family Photos for Shy Kids, Preschool aged girl hugging onto her dad
+Neyssa Lee Photography, Snoqualmie Family Photographer, Family Photos for Shy Kids, Photo of family of four in beautiful light

 I begin family sessions using a long lens.